sdcaulley/guessing-game/README.md

 # guessing-game

 This is a basic html web page with biographical data.
-Several javascript prompts have been written to ask about what the visitor has read.
-The prompt returns correct/incorrect statement and a correct tally at the end.

-There is also a guess my number game at the end.

-The javascript for the questions and game are now in a separate .js file.

-The javascript for the questions and number game are now in functions.
+At the end of the page are two guessing games.
+Questions for the games are asked in prompt boxes.
+The user's answers and whether they are correct or not is printed to the screen below the button.

+The css for the nav box and wrapping the main text around it came from the demo css at CSS Zen Garden (www.csszengarden.com).